MostAwesomeDude/website/cst.rst

        drivers could be written once the kernel backend is in place.
 This is definitely a non-trivial task since the documentation for the chipset is sparse and almost entirely in C.
+     * Matrox G450 and other G-series chipsets.
+There's a lot of code consolidation that could happen here.
+Anybody tackling this would get to experience the joyful adventure of making the Matrox DRI work again as well.

 Maintenance
 -----------